Theodor Johnsson

-Theodor Johnsson is a Swedish professional ice hockey defenceman who plays for the Malmö Redhawks of the SHL.
+Theodor Johnsson (born 6 February 2003) is a Swedish professional ice hockey defenceman who currently plays with Vaasan Sport in the Finnish Liiga.
 He spent his junior years in the Växjö Lakers organization, where he also made his SHL debut.

 On 9 May 2022, Johnsson left Växjö to sign a one-year contract with fellow SHL club, Malmö Redhawks.
+In 2023 Johnsson went abroad, now playing with Vaasan Sport in Finland.